isakedo/DNNsim/README.md

 # DNNsim

+Structure:
+*   cnpy:
+    *   cnpy: library to read Numpy arrays
+    *   NumpyArray: class to store and operate with numpy arrays
+*   core:
+    *   Network: class to store the network
+    *   Layer: common class to store the layer of the network
+    *   ConvolutionalLayer: children class for Convolutional layers
+    *   FullyConnectedLayer: children class for Fully Connected layers
+*   loader:
+    *   NetLoader: class to load the trace file and create a network
+    *   NumpyLoader: class to load numpy arrays.
+Store weights, activations and outputs activations into the network

 Gitignore is set up for CLion IDE, if you want to use other add their project files to gitignore.
 No problems if the command line is used.